HockeyJustin/UkAccidentStatistics/README.md

 ## Notes

-Results will be output to the 'Results' folder and will overwrite old data.
+Results will be output to the `UkAccidentStatistics\src\AccidentProcessor\Resources\Results` folder and will overwrite old data.

 Intermediate data will be output to files in `UkAccidentStatistics\src\AccidentProcessor\Resources\Intermediate` folder for visual analysis.